 Table of Contents

-Measuring a Dalmatian’s Intelligence
+Measuring a Dalmatian’s True Intelligence

 Stanley Coren, renowned researcher and canine psychologist, is largely credited for developing the criteria and canine intelligence ranking list used in this article.
+However, his research methods were met with plenty of criticism, as it only measured one component of dog intelligence.

 Coren’s Canine Intelligence Criteria